peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

 * <code>str</code> - A string to write.

-* <code>offset</code> - The zero-based index where the string portion to write begins.
+* <code>offset</code> - The Index starting at 0 where the string portion to write begins.

 * <code>length</code> - The length of the string portion to write.

 * <code>stream</code> - A writable data stream.

-* <code>replace</code> - If true, replaces unpaired surrogate code points with the replacement character (U + FFFD).
+* <code>replace</code> - If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 **Returns:**